 Tax tip: Businesses were given the option to defer withholding the employee’s share of payroll taxes on wages paid between September 1, 2020 and December 31, 2020, in order to give employees more cash in their paychecks.
 You also had the option to defer the employer’s share of payroll taxes beginning March 27, 2020.

 If you withheld payroll taxes during this period, they need to be paid by April 30, 2021.
 For the first four months of 2021, you’ll need to withhold additional payroll tax from employees’ checks to cover the amount that was deferred last year.
 Deposit these taxes according to your regular payroll withholding schedule.

 Certain businesses, including manufacturers, retailers, and trucking companies, are subject to excise tax.
 Depending on industry-specific requirements, excise tax is paid monthly, quarterly, or annually.

 The following deadlines are geared toward small businesses that follow a calendar-year reporting system.
 Additional information, including schedule modifications for fiscal-year tax filters, appears in IRS Publication 509.

-By January 31, employers must distribute paper copies of appropriate tax forms to individuals who received cash payments during 2019, including wages, nonemployee compensation, dividends, royalties and profit-sharing distributions.
+By January 31, employers must distribute paper copies of appropriate tax forms to individuals who received cash payments during 2020 including wages, non-employee compensation, dividends, royalties, and profit-sharing distributions.
 Alternatively, electronic files can be delivered with the recipient's consent.
 Additional copies must be submitted to the Social Security Administration at the same time.
 The January 31 deadline applies to the following tax documents:

 - Forms 1097, 1098 and 1099